lizardfs/documentation/source/cookbook/macosx.rst

 If everything works OK, reboot again into *Recovery Mode* by pressing CMD and follow the steps to disable SIP, but put **enable** after csrutil instead of **disable**.
-After reboot your mac will be protected again and have a nice lizardfs automount running.
+After reboot your mac will be protected again and have a nice LizardFS automount running.

-.. note:: The mounted filesystem will not show up in the finder.
+.. note:: The mounted file system will not show up in the finder.
 You will need to either access it from the command line or if you want to use the finder, press Shift + Command + G and enter the folder path there manually.